thenoursehorse/risb/docs/tutorials/self-consistent.md

 ## Introduction

 In this tutorial, you will construct the self-consistent loop in rotationally invariant slave-bosons, and use it to solve the bilayer Hubbard model.
+This will allow you to easily expand upon the algorithms that we provide so that you can tailor-make {{RISB}} for your own research problems.

 We will try to reproduce the results of Sec.
 IIIB of Ref. [^Lechermann2007].